 Conditions in many areas of Davidson Hall are approaching unsafe levels due to age and incompatibility with modern scientific teaching methods.
 For example, the north and center sections now show rainwater leakage; missing stonework at exterior walls; inadequate climate and dust control; and outdated electrical power, water, nitrogen gas plumbing, and air handling that hamper training and challenge proper safety.
 The center section is so deteriorated that nearly half of the teaching laboratories have been shuttered.
-The building deterioration in the center section is severe and will require razing and replacement - renovation of this section is not an option.
-The historic front (south) section of Davidson Hall will remain and is scheduled for complete renovation in a subsequent project scheduled for the 2010-2012 biennium.
+The building deterioration in the center section is severe and will require razing and replacement renovation of this section is not an option.
+The historic front (south) section of Davidson Hall will remain and is scheduled for complete renovation in a subsequent project as reflected in the University's Six-Year Capital Outlay Plan.